 Gila River Farm Riparian Preserve

 This project consisted of the construction of a shallow, seasonal wetland for wintering waterfowl and migratory birds along the Gila River.
 The wetland was constructed in the Gila River Farm, a tract of land within The Nature Conservancy’s Gila Riparian Preserve, which is located approximately 23 miles northwest of Silver City.
 The Preserve covers an area of 1,300 acres and spans 5 miles of the 14-mile long Cliff-Gila Valley.
 The project involved the creation of a 3-acre shallow seasonal wetland adjacent to an already existing 6-acre wetland.
 Field activities started in early 2018 and were completed by December 2019.
 Post-construction monitoring has shown that the wetland is indeed providing off-channel open-water habitat for winter waterfowl.

 Headwaters Burro Ciénega Watershed Restoration

 This is the second restoration project the Trustees are funding in the Burro Cienaga watershed.
 The headwaters of the Burro Ciénega are located in Gila National Forest and on private lands approximately 23 miles southwest of Silver City.
 The Burro Ciénega watershed is comprised of approximately 109,257 acres of land owned by the Gila National Forest, New Mexico State Land Office, Bureau of Land Management, and private individuals.
 Ranchers in this area have grouped together to form the Upper Burro Ciénega Watershed Association, which works to restore and enhance habitat conditions and overall watershed health.
 This area is relatively unique in that a portion of the drainage is perennial (fed by local springs) and it sits within an otherwise dry Chihuahuan desert landscape.
 The perennial portion of the drainage is known as Burro Ciénega, and is home to fish, birds, and other wildlife.
 Indeed, ciénegas are one of the rarest habitat types in the semiarid southwest and provide important functions to migratory bird species.
-The work proposed under this project includes planting riparian shrub and tree buffers on suitable streambanks in the headwater portion of the ciénega and identifying, locating, and treating undesirable non-native State listed noxious plant species; and the construction of erosion control structures to help correct severe head cutting in major drainages within the Burro Cienega watershed.
+The work proposed under this project includes planting riparian shrub and tree buffers on suitable streambanks in the headwater portion of the ciénega; identifying, locating, and treating undesirable non-native State listed noxious plant species; and the construction of erosion control structures to help correct severe head cutting in major drainages within the Burro Cienega watershed.
 The project is being implemented under two different agreements: one under an inter-agency agreement with the U.S. Forest Service and the other agreement with the Grant Soil and Water Conservation District.
 Restoration activities within the Gila National Forest started in early 2018 and were completed in late 2020.
 Restoration activities associated with the Grant Soil and Water Conservation District are on-going and are expected to continue through 2021.

 Mimbres River Wildlife and Habitat Restoration